 I’d think shame to stick to nursie as that shadow sticks to me!

-The speaker goes on to describe how this child does not understand how to play, a critical part of a childhood.
+The speaker goes on to describe how this child does not understand how to play, a critical part of childhood.
 This fact bothers the speaker as the shadow’s actions reflect badly on him.
-He is embarrassed by the shadow’s needy behaviour and its seeming inability to leave his side.
+He is embarrassed by the shadow’s needy behavior and its seeming inability to leave his side.
 The strange child is always there, acting like a “coward.”
-In the last line he compares the constant attention of the shadow to the way a very young child would cling to his “nursie.”
+In the last line, he compares the constant attention of the shadow to the way a very young child would cling to his “nursie.”

 One morning, very early, before the sun was up,